alyamovsky/symfony-docker-skeleton/README.md

 4. Separate Docker containers for Nginx, FPM, CLI and a database
 5. CS-Fixer and Psalm on board

+# The concept

+1. The application and docker files are located on the same level: in the `/app` and `/docker` folders, respectively.
+   This allows you to separate the symphony-application and docker environment variables, and to implement the mono repository pattern by adding new folders if necessary: `/centrifugo`, `s3-storage`, etc.
+2. The `docker-compose.override.yaml` is ignored by default, so you can add your own settings without worrying about overwriting the original ones.

 # Quick Start

 1. `composer create-project ddlzz/symfony-docker-website-skeleton local_project_path`